 Beyond Pisang, the trail climbs a steep ridge that affords good views of the Manang valley and Tilicho peak (7145m).
 Descending to Hungde (3320m), you come to wide plain of the Sabje Khola Valley from where the north-east face of Annapurna III and Annapurna IV (7525m) rises majestically.
 Further to this point you cross Marshyangdi Khola over a wooden bridge to the tiny village of Mungji.
 Mungji has large Chortens and mani walls and is surrounded by tall peaks of Annapurna II, Annapurna III, Annapurna IV, Gangapurna (7455m.) and Tilicho Peak (7145m.).
 A short steep climb from here reaches Manang.
 Stay overnight at lodge.

-Today is an important rest day for acclimatization before crossing the Thorung La Pass.
+Today is an important rest day for acclimatization before crossing the Thorong La Pass.
 There are optional walks such as crossing the river to see the tremendous icefall coming down from the Annapurna, or climbing high above the village for a full panorama of the Annapurna range and the Manang Valley.
 Stay overnight at lodge.

 The path is gradual descent and you cross a suspension bridge over Jharsing Khola (stream).
 You trek through dry land though you can see shrubs on the both sides.
 The panoramic views of Annapurna range completely mesmerize you.
 Khangsar is a Gurung village.
 There you find a small monastery, chorten, Mani walls and prayer flags.
 Stay overnight in camp/lodge.